Danilo (footballer, born 1984)

-Danilo Larangeira (born 10 May 1984), known simply as Danilo, is a Brazilian professional footballer who plays as centre-back.
+Danilo Larangeira (born 10 May 1984), known simply as Danilo, is a Brazilian former professional footballer who played as centre-back.

 Career

 Palmeiras

 On 16 December 2009, Palmeiras have made official the signing from Atlético Paranaense of the central defender, first market trade of Verdão for the 2010 season, the footballer arrived on loan at the beginning of 2009.
 Verdão partnered with Traffic Group to sign him and Atlético Paranaense retained 20% rights.

 Bologna

 On August 16, 2018, Danilo joined to Bologna on loan with a purchase obligatory.

 Controversy

 In April 2010 he gained national attention when he was accused of racism by Atlético Paranaense's defender Manoel.
 During a match between Atlético and Palmeiras on 15 April, TV cameras captured a scene in which Danilo called Manoel "macaco" (monkey in Portuguese language).
 Danilo later publicly admitted that he offended and spat at Manoel, who reported the incident to a police station in São Paulo just after the match.

 In January 2013, the São Paulo Criminal Court sentenced him to one year in prison, although he was expected to have the punishment reduced to a fine on appeal.